Accelergy-Project/timeloop-accelergy-exercises/workspace/example_designs/example_designs/eyeriss_like/README.md

 Q&As:
 ----------------------------
-1. Why is the technology different?
+.
+Why is the technology different?

    Since the open-sourced energy estimation plug-ins have the most flexible support
     for the 45nm components, we changed the technology to 45nm.

-2. What is the usage of the "DummyBuffer"?
+1. What is the usage of the "DummyBuffer"?

-   DummyBuffer is place-holder memory block that helps timeloop to correctly model the row stationary mappings.
-With the insertion of the Dummybuffer, we can map M dimension to both the rows of the PE and cols of PE -- otherwise, timeloop can only map the model dimensions to either the rows or columns of the PE array.
+   DummyBuffer is placeholder memory block that helps Timeloop to correctly model the row stationary mappings.
+With the insertion of the Dummybuffer, we can map M dimension to both the rows of the PE and cols of PE -- otherwise, Timeloop can only map the model dimensions to either the rows or columns of the PE array.

-3. Doe this design perform exactly as the Eyeriss design in the paper?
+2. Does this design perform exactly as the Eyeriss design in the paper?

    For many cases, it does.
-However, since timeloop's mapper is not as flexible as a manually generated mapping, sometimes, it does not produce the exact results as shown in the paper.
+However, since Timeloop's mapper is not as flexible as a manually generated mapping, sometimes it does not produce the exact results as shown in the paper.
-   The main limitation is that timeloop considers the factors of a dimension, e.g., 4 is a factor of 256, when it performs mapping space explorations.
-Therefore, when using a non-divisible factor result in better mappings, timeloop is not able to find it.
+   The main limitation is that Timeloop considers the factors of a dimension, e.g., 4 is a factor of 256, when it performs mapping space explorations.
+Therefore, when using a non-divisible factor result in better mappings, Timeloop is not able to find it.
 However, padding the workload dimensions will solve these types of problems.

-4. How long do the Timeloop simulations take?
+3. How long do the Timeloop simulations take?

-   Depending on your workload, the simulation takes various amount of time to finish.
+   Depending on your workload, the simulation takes various amounts of time to finish.
 Generally, they should converge within 30 mins.
 You can manually stop the exploration when you see things are converging by pressing `ctrl + C`.
-They sometimes will take much longer to automaticaly stop as we set the converging cretiria to be pretty high to avoid early-stop with subooptimal mappings.
+They sometimes will take much longer to automatically stop as we set the converging criteria to be pretty high to avoid early-stop with suboptimal mappings.
 Use you own judgement.